-Sydney has a huge arts scene with galleries and theatres scattered throughout the city.
-Check out what's on at Sydney theatres this July.
+Sydney has a huge arts scene with galleries and displays scattered throughout the city.
+Check out what to see this July.

-Also check out Bondi Feast, a fringe-style winter festival from Tuesday 9 July to Saturday 20 July.
+Also check out Bondi Festival, a fringe-style winter festival from Friday 25 June to Sunday 11 July.
 With more than 40 different shows over 10 nights, there's something for everyone.

 There’s no better time to visit the Blue Mountains than in July.
 The cooler temperatures make bushwalking easier (with fewer bugs!) and the villages are lined with cosy little teashops and cafes with famed winter menus.
 It only takes about two hours to get from campus to Katoomba, either by car or train, so make a day of it.

 The dinner and movie combo is time-honoured but let’s face it, it’s pretty unimaginative.
 Luckily Sydney is full of places taking this traditional pairing to new heights for those cold rainy winter days.
 Try out the Drive-Ins at Blacktown, or get super comfy at Govinda’s with their day-bed style lounges.
 The Golden Age Cinema is also perfect if you want to travel back in time and catch some theatre classics.

 If you're feeling a bit more sporty, challenge your friends to a round of mini-golf at Holey Moley or a game of ten pin bowling at The Standard Bowl.
 While you’re there, enjoy the in-house dumpling restaurant and live music.